Recharge Your Mind: 6 Outdoor Activities to Pair with Adult ADHD Therapy in McAllen, TX

 3. Firemen’s Park: Low-Key Motion, High Return

-This park has just enough activity to keep you engaged without being overwhelming.
+Firemen’s Park has just enough activity to keep you engaged without being overwhelming.
 Think paddleboats on Town Lake, casual walking loops, and shaded benches for when you need a reset.

 Why it helps:

-• Low-effort motion like walking or pedaling boosts dopamine
+• Low-effort motion like walking or pedaling boosts dopamine.

-• Open space = low pressure
+• Open space = low pressure.

-• You get just enough sensory stimulation without feeling trapped in silence or chaos
+• You get just enough sensory stimulation without feeling trapped in silence or chaos.

-Try this: Bring a voice memo app or small notebook.
+Try this: Bring a voice memo app or a small notebook.
 Movement often unlocks great ideas.
 Let them flow.

 4. McAllen Nature Center: Raw, Real Nature